-Population growth and increased consumption are the two main forces accelerating resource depletion and pollution.
+Population and consumption are two main forces accelerating resource depletion and pollution.
 The following equation is a simple way to remember this:

-Impact = Population \times Consumption

-or $I = P \times C$
+$$\label{eq:Impact} \begin{split} Impact = Population \times Consumption \\ or \ I = P \times C \end{split}$$

-It is easy to see why the number of people affects impact (FIGURE 1.10).
-Consumption is a product of affluency and technology.
-The more affluent a society, the more technological a society, the more its market depends on consumption.
+It is easy to see why the number of people affects impact (FIGURE 1-9).
 Consumption historically has tended to increase the effect of each person.
 For example, a baby born in the United States has many times the impact of a baby born in a developing country because over a lifetime the U.S. resident consumes many more resources, close to 20 times more, such as fossil fuels, and produces much more pollution.
-Although it accounts for only about 5% of the world's population, researchers have pointed out that the United States consumes nearly a quarter of all the energy used worldwide.
+Although the United States accounts for only about 5% of the world's population, researchers have pointed out that the United States consumes nearly a quarter of all the energy used worldwide.